 The email containing Request #3 said something along the lines of: ‘we’re all very intrigued by your book.
 Please send the rest.’
 So I did.
 Barely 3 days later, my now-agent sent me the best email I’ve ever received.
-It was an offer of representation, but so full of effusive praise, I thought it was a scam.
-Yep, that’s what rejections do to you.
-Honestly, my first knee-jerk thought was: here’s a shark preying on a sensitive, desperate author.
-I had to find the website and reassure myself that it was legit.
-I went to meet my agent in London and the rest is history.
+I went to meet her in London and the rest is history.

 Each rejection is a knife in the heart and you have to learn to harden it.
 Because if your book gets published, there will be 1 star reviews.
 Rejections also carry with them terrible doubt.
 What if the book isn’t good enough?
 What if the market is saturated with this kind of story?
 Should I even bother to start Book Two?
 In reference to that last one: it’s probably safer (and a better use of your time) not to.
 It’s a common saying that the first book you write goes in the drawer and it’s the second that gets published.
 True for me, at least.

 It might be a platitude, but do not give up.
 Single-minded determination got me where I am and it will get you there too if you’re willing to learn, take feedback on board, practise your craft and deal with rejection.
 No one can deny that the creative industries are a subjective business.
 There’s luck involved as well as talent, i.e. being in the right place at the right time.
 I was picked up by an intern looking through her agent’s slush pile and it was blind luck that I’d landed on that particular slush pile, as submissions were divvied out between all the agents.
-As an example of just how subjective this business is, I received a bog standard NO from an agent AFTER I’d been offered a publishing contract.
-It was the only time I got to feel smug.
+As an example of just how subjective this business is, I received a bog standard no from an agent after I’d been offered a publishing contract.

-Yes, it’s a bugger of a process, but it’s not impossible.
-If it’s your dream to write professionally and you want to go down the traditional publishing route (as opposed to self-publishing, which comes with difficulties of its own), then expect a good deal of work.
+If it’s your dream to write professionally and you want to go down the traditional publishing route (as opposed to self-publishing, which comes with challenges of its own), then expect a good deal of work.
 You’re not alone, however.
 Most published writers were once in the same position and though I’ve learnt a lot about publishing (and had several illusions shattered along the way), I’ll not forget the journey I undertook to get here.